Why do you need this?

 Organizing the Search Folder

-At this point you have Search Folders that are organized by category.
+At this point, you have Search Folders that are organized by category.
 This is a bit redundant.
-We want them to be organized by folder instead (but you are encouraged to test other kinds of organizations of your Search Folders until you find one that works for you).
+We want them to be organized by folder instead.

 In order to organize a search folder by folder click the “By Categories” option in the header of the mail-list in the search folder and change it to “Folder”.